Importance of Blockchain for the E-commerce Industry

 Bitcoin, the most recognizable cryptocurrency, is accepted at major chains such as Subway and online retailers, including Overstock and Shopify.

-As the currencies become prevalent, more companies will begin accepting Bitcoin and other cryptocurrencies.
 Traditional banks are starting to accept the use of cryptocurrencies, and JP Morgan Chase is even developing its own.

 Facebook has even started to develop its own currency to use on Facebook’s Marketplace and for payments between users.